 If you’ve suffered serious injuries in a car accident caused by another party’s negligence, it’s important to understand all of the variables that affect your compensation.
 This includes how your settlement might affect your right to Social Security disability benefits.

-Understanding How Settlements Can Affect SSDI and SSI Payments
+Understanding How Settlements Can Affect Social Security Disability Insurance and Supplemental Security Income Payments

 Social Security Disability Insurance (SSDI) benefits are earned through work credits accumulated over time.
 There is a limit to how much income you can continue to earn through work and still receive SSDI benefits, but a personal injury settlement is not considered wages unless it includes compensation for lost income.
 This means, your personal injury settlement is unlikely to affect your SSDI benefits unless you were fully employed at the time of your car accident and are now receiving SSDI benefits because you’ve been left with injuries that prevent you from returning to work.